Jeehan Malik

 Research

-At the HawCHI Lab, we are exploring how to include people with visual impairments in exercise classes.
+At the HawCHI Lab, we explored how to include people with visual impairments in exercise classes.
 We developed a system using a sensor mat and Convolutional Neural Network to detect feet and are designing feedback for a step-aerobics workout.

 Poster Presentations